 See St. Patrick's Cathedral in Dublin, Galway Cathedral and Loch Lomond in the Scottish Highlands

-Scenic Drive of the Ring of Kerry
+Scenic Drive the Ring of Kerry

 Tickets for the Royal Edinburgh Military Tattoo are included on departures that coincide with performance dates